leonardopagliochini/QuantumC/README.md

 1. **JSON Parsing** – `c_ast.parse_ast` converts the Clang generated JSON AST into a hierarchy of lightweight dataclasses such as `FunctionDecl`, `VarDecl`, and `BinaryOperator`.
 2. **MLIR Generation** – `mlir_generator.MLIRGenerator` walks those dataclasses and emits standard MLIR using the xDSL API.
 Operations with constant immediates make use of custom ops defined in `dialect_ops.py`.
-3. **Quantum Translation** – `quantum_translate.QuantumTranslator` analyzes the classical MLIR and rewrites it into the quantum dialect defined in `quantum_dialect.py`.
-Each integer variable becomes a quantum register.
-Arithmetic operations are replaced by their quantum counterparts, allocating and reusing registers as needed.
+3. **Intermediate Translation** – `quantum_translate.QuantumTranslator` analyzes the classical MLIR and rewrites it into the quantum dialect defined in `quantum_dialect.py`.
+The resulting module serves as an intermediate form between classical and quantum representations.
+Each integer variable becomes a quantum register and arithmetic operations are replaced by their quantum counterparts, allocating and reusing registers as needed.
 4. **Printing** – xDSL's `Printer` utility is used to display the generated modules.

-Running the pipeline will therefore produce two MLIR modules: the direct lowering from C and the equivalent program expressed with quantum operations.
+Running the pipeline will therefore produce two MLIR modules: the direct lowering from C and an intermediate version expressed with quantum-style operations.

 The translator assigns a numeric register identifier to each integer variable and tracks a version number every time a register is overwritten.
-The classical and quantum versions are compared in ``test_mlir_equivalence.py`` using the xDSL interpreter to ensure they compute the same result.
+The classical and intermediate versions are compared in ``test_mlir_equivalence.py`` using the xDSL interpreter to ensure they compute the same result.

 ## Project Structure